d13r/laravel-breadcrumbs/README.md

 {{ Breadcrumbs::render('post', $post) }}
 ```

-It would be rendered like this:
+It results in this output:

 > [Home](#) / [Blog](#) / Post Title